-The Council Regulation (EU) 2021/2085 foresees that IHI JU will seek and build close collaborations and synergies with other relevant initiatives at Union, national and regional level, in particular, with other European partnerships, to achieve greater scientific, socioeconomic and environmental impact and ensuring uptake of results.
-Therefore, in 2022 it is foreseen that the IHI JU will begin to explore possible synergies with other health-oriented initiatives, initially with partnerships to be created in Cluster 1 of Horizon Europe, complementing the actions of the EU4Health36 programme and HERA37 wherever relevant.
-It is also expected that IHI JU activities will contribute and complement those of the Digital Europe programme38 that will deploy digital capacities and infrastructure related to the health area.
+Council Regulation (EU) 2021/2085 states that IHI JU will seek and build close collaborations and synergies with other relevant initiatives at Union, national and regional level, in particular, with other European partnerships, to achieve greater scientific, socioeconomic and environmental impact and ensuring uptake of results.
+Therefore, in 2022 it is planned that the IHI JU will begin to explore possible synergies with other health-oriented initiatives, initially with partnerships to be created in Cluster 1 of Horizon Europe (such as GH EDCTP3 JU), complementing the actions of the EU4Health39 programme and HERA40 wherever relevant.
+It is also expected that IHI JU activities will contribute to and complement those of the Digital Europe programme41 that will deploy digital capacities and infrastructure related to the health area.